yxLOL/yxLOL.github.io/_posts/2022-01-01-chinese-ta.md

 Here's a fun piece from [What's on Weibo](https://www.whatsonweibo.com/the-concept-of-involution-neijuan-on-chinese-social-media/#:~:text=As%20explained%20by%20Jialing%20Xie,grows%2C%20per%20capita%20wealth%20decreases.) which looks at what it means on the social media (another piece of reading I shamelessly took from the China Debate).

+And of course, there are numerous TV shows that are relevant.
+Here's [one](https://youtu.be/mTMb8e_gDzE) I can recall.
+(With English Subtitle on youtube).

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/mTMb8e_gDzE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ---